playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 > Error: can't access property "priority", item.item is undefined

 Luckily, this error is a fairly easy fix, but even if we do, bugs will inevitably be introduced into our apps.
-A white screen is a pretty subpar experience for our end users — they likely won't even understand what happened that lead them to this broken page.
+A white screen is a pretty subpar experience for our end users — they likely won't even understand what happened that led them to this broken page.

 While I doubt we'll ever convince our users that an error is a _good_ thing, how can we make this user experience _better_, at least?